 We actually offer three types of down fill:

-The HyperDry is a synthetic PFC free DWR treatment that Allied applies to their down to create plumes that are more resilient to wet conditions.
-Those who might find the biggest benefit are those living in coastal locations, or here in the US, the eastern woodlands along the Appalachian Trail, and the Pacific Northwest.
-HyperDry down can also shine in extended cold weather trips in the teens at night.
+Those who might find the biggest benefit from the ExpeDRY options are those living in coastal locations, or here in the US, the eastern woodlands along the Appalachian Trail, and the Pacific Northwest.
+ExpeDRY down can also shine in extended cold weather trips in the teens at night.
 In those temperatures, you’re more likely to see your sweat vapor hit the dew point somewhere on the inside of your quilt’s down layer.
 This can cause it to condense (turn back to a liquid form) in the down, and reduce its loft over time if adequate opportunity to dry it in the sun is not presented.
-HyperDry can help the down maintain its loft in those conditions.
-Our HyperDry options are the most common choice by our customers.
+ExpeDRY can help the down maintain its loft in those conditions.
+Our ExpeDRY options are the most common choice by our customers.

-The 900fp untreated, or just simply 900fp goose down, is simply the down in a more raw form.
+The 900fp untreated, or just simply 900fp goose down, is the down in it’s more natural form.
 Just as insulating, traditional, and proven.
-It may not have the DWR to give it extra advantage in wet conditions, but we trust it, and want to make it available for those who prefer this option.
-In addition, while the HyperDry uses a PFC free DWR treatment, the 900fp untreated is free from any synthetic properties, and is another reason we like to offer this option.
+It may not have a water resistant treatment to give it extra advantage in wet conditions, but we trust it, and want to make it available for those who prefer this option.

-Yes, there is higher fill power down on the market: 950fp-1000fp!
-We’ve learned that quilts filled with those higher fp downs may not be able to withstand the rigors of a long outing while retaining proper loft and warmth.
-This is because those larger, more delicate plumes are more easily weighted down by moisture and dirt, which is common for quilts to encounter in the backcountry.
+Finally, there is higher fill power down available on the market: 950fp-1000fp!
+We’ve learned that quilts and sleeping bags filled with those higher fp downs may not be able to withstand the rigors of a long outing while retaining proper loft and warmth.
+This is because those larger, more delicate plumes are more easily weighed down by moisture and dirt, which can commonly build up over time in the backcountry.
+Add daily compression when that delicate down is damp, and the loss of loft could be sped up.
 It’s one of those details where it is important to find a good balance between weight savings and function.

 Investing in a quilt appropriate for your idea of outdoor fun can involve a lot of decisions, not to mention building out an entire kit.
 It turns out that a lot of stuff can fit into a small backpack!
 We’ve found that asking questions goes a long way to finding the right match for you.
 If you find any of your questions unanswered, or just want to confirm a few things, email us at firstname.lastname@example.org, or give us a call at 719-207-4552.
 Sleep well, be well.